 1. History of White Day: What Is White Day?

-In Japanese culture, White Day is celebrated on the 14th of March, a day for men to show appreciation to the women who gifted them on Valentine’s Day.
+In Japanese culture, White Day is celebrated on March 14th.
+It is a day for men to show appreciation to the women who gifted them on Valentine’s Day.
 White symbolises purity and sweet, young love and is also associated with sugar.
 This holiday, originally called “Ai ni Kotaeru White Day” or “Answer Love on White Day,” is a chance for men to return the favour and express gratitude.

 In Japan, women give men chocolates on Valentine’s Day.
 These chocolates can be “chocolate of love” or “courtesy chocolate.”
 If the chocolate is homemade, it shows that the man is the woman’s “only one.”
 One month later, on White Day, men are expected to give gifts to the women who gave them gifts on Valentine’s Day.
 On White Day, gifts should be of significantly greater value than those given on Valentine’s Day; this commonly means “thrice the return.”
 If a man fails to give a gift on White Day and offers an explanation, it might still be interpreted as a sign of Dominance.
 Giving a gift of equal value is a way to end the relationship.